 3. Elevated Light Rail Suvarnabhumi Airport Link Rapid Transit aka SARL:

 The SARL was constructed in response to the construction and opening of Bangkok's new international airport at Suvarnabhumi on September 28, 2006.
-Since the new airport is 25 km to the east of Bankok, mass transit between Suvarnabhumi and Bangkok had to be improved.
+Since the new airport is 25 km east of Bangkok, mass transit between Suvarnabhumi and Bangkok had to be improved.
 Construction began around 2005 and the SARL wasn't opened until 2010.
 The SARL now has two lines.
 One terminates in the city as an interchange with the BTS Phaya Tai Station in central Bangkok.
 The other line runs from the Makkasan City Air Terminal in the central part of the city to the airport.
 The SARL operates two express trains: one from Phaya Tai to the airport and the other from Makkasan to the airport.
-The journey is very quick and takes about 15 minutes.
-There is also a local city line from Phaya Tai to Suvarnabhumi which stops at six stations along the way.
-Total travel time is 35 minutes.
+The journey is swift and takes about 15 minutes.
+A local city line from Phaya Tai to Suvarnabhumi also stops at six stations along the way.
+The total travel time is 35 minutes.
 I used the SARL in February of 2015 when I took a train from the Phaya Tai station in Bangkok to Suvarnabhumi Airport.
 The one-way fare was only 45 baht ($1.40.)

 Pros and Cons of Riding the Skytrain

 The Skytrain is very popular in Bangkok today as a means of mass transit.
 According to Wikipedia, it has a daily ridership of approximately 500,000.
 I have ridden the BTS many times since 2003 and have come away with mixed emotions.
 In my opinion, the pros and cons of riding the Skytrain are as follows:

 Pros of Riding Bangkok's Skytrain: